digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/security.rst

 - Historical contract data can be decrypted using old long-term, encrypted keys that have been superseded.
 No old long-term keys are used in future transactions.
     - Canton already supports rotation of long-term keys with a synchronized state on which keys are active across nodes as part of topology management.
 - Backup and subsequent restoration of the database of a participant node supports KMS key rotation and rotation of Canton’s long-term keys.
-    - Database restoration/backup is only needed for (a) protection of keys at rest and as long as the :ref:`database and the wrapper key are available <backup-kms>`, backup and restoration are not impacted by key rotation.
+    - Database restoration/backup is only needed for (a) protection of keys at rest.
+As long as the database and the wrapper key are available, backup and restoration are unaffected by key rotation.
 Replicating a KMS key in multiple regions can also mitigate the impact of a failure in the primary region.
     - A KMS operator must ensure its configured key store has in place a robust disaster recovery plan to prevent the permanent loss of keys.
 - For high availability operation, Canton supports duplication of keys.
     - Canton supports AWS and GCP multi-region keys when enabled in the configuration, as well as when the operator manually creates the key and just configures the existing key id in Canton. `Note: replicating keys to other regions is a manual process by the operator and not done automatically by Canton.`